-The DPhil in Population Health is intended to provide you with training in research, an in-depth knowledge and understanding of your research topic and to prepare you for a career in academic research.
+The DPhil in Population Health is a doctoral research programme intended to provide you with training in research, an in-depth knowledge and understanding of your doctoral research topic and will prepare you for a career in academia.

 Applicants are strongly advised to visit the Medical Sciences Graduate School website to help them identify the most suitable course and supervisors.